apache/apisix/docs/en/latest/terminology/plugin.md

 APISIX Plugins extend APISIX's functionalities to meet organization or user-specific requirements in traffic management, observability, security, request/response transformation, serverless computing, and more.

-APISIX offers many existing Plugins that can be customized and orchestrated to suit your needs.
-These plugins can be globally enabled to be triggered on every incoming request, or locally bound to other objects, such as routes, services, consumers, consumer groups, or plugin configs.

 A **Plugin** configuration can be bound directly to a [`Route`](./route.md), [`Service`](./service.md), [`Consumer`](./consumer.md) or [`Plugin Config`](./plugin-config.md).
 You can refer to [Admin API plugins](../admin-api.md#plugin) for how to use this resource.

 If existing APISIX Plugins do not meet your needs, you can also write your own plugins in Lua or other languages such as Java, Python, Go, and Wasm.